 - 1-year labor warranty

-Overall this is a uniquely designed elliptical which is very compact, has a small footprint and is very quiet, making it ideal for apartment use.
+Overall this is a uniquely designed elliptical that is very compact, has a small footprint and is very quiet, making it ideal for apartment use.

 2. The Schwinn 470 Elliptical

-The Schwinn 470 has a ton of features which make it great for getting a serious workout on without being obscenely expensive, making it ideal for apartment use.
+The Schwinn 470 has a ton of features that make it great for getting a serious workout on without being obscenely expensive, making it ideal for apartment use.

 It features a 20lb (9kg) flywheel which uses an electromagnetic system to create resistance without creating additional drag noise.